DigPacks/digpacks-translator-pro/README.md

 4) The <b>source document’s language is automatically detected</b>; meaning that users don’t need to know what language the source document is in before translating it to, most likely, English.
 5) Translate <b>large files in large batches</b> – individual document size up to 40MB, up to 1000 documents in one translation batch (max 250MB per batch).

-## Azure account permissions
+## Account permissions

 <b>IMPORTANT:</b>

 In order to deploy and run this service, you'll need:

+### Azure account permissions

 - Azure account: If you're new to Azure, [get an Azure account for free](https://azure.microsoft.com/en-us/free/) and you'll get some free Azure credits to get started.
 - An Azure subscription.
 - Azure account permissions:
   - Your account must have ``` Microsoft.Authorization/roleAssignments/write ``` permissions, such as [RBAC Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview), [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner).
 If you don't have subscription-level permissions, you must be granted [RBAC](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview) for an existing resource group and deploy to that existing group.
   - Your Azure account also needs ``` Microsoft.Resources/deployments/write ``` permissions on the subscription level.
-  - If you are not sure if you have the correct permissions, ask your Global Administrator
+  - If you are not sure if you have the correct permissions, ask your Global Administrator to undertake the Azure deployment.

+### Power Platform account permissions
+- Power Apps and Power Automate Premium licenses.
+- The System Administrator role on your target environment(s).

 ## Services used
 - Power Apps